-Our Board has determined that all of the Compensation Committee members meet the existing independence requirements of the NASDAQ Stock Market and the SEC.
-In 2015, the Compensation Committee met four times and all members of the Compensation Committee attended those meetings.
-The Compensation Committee operates under a charter that was amended in July 2013 and a copy of the charter can be found on our website at http://www.intuitivesurgical.com.
+Our Board has determined that all of the Compensation Committee members meet the independence requirements of the NASDAQ Stock Market and the SEC.
+In 2016, the Compensation Committee met three times and all members of the Compensation Committee attended those meetings.
+The Compensation Committee operates under a charter that can be found on our website at www.intuitivesurgical.com.